minhhoit/yacms/docs/device-handling.rst

 Mobile Theme
 ============

-Mezzanine includes the app :mod:`mezzanine.mobile` which contains a full set of default templates and assets for creating a mobile version of your site.
-Simply add :mod:`mezzanine.mobile` to your :django:setting:`INSTALLED_APPS` setting to use it.
+Yacms includes the app :mod:`Yacms.mobile` which contains a full set of default templates and assets for creating a mobile version of your site.
+Simply add :mod:`Yacms.mobile` to your :django:setting:`INSTALLED_APPS` setting to use it.

 Implementation Considerations
 =============================

-Using the :ref:`DEVICE_USER_AGENTS` setting, Mezzanine simply prefixes any referenced template path with the device specific sub-directory name if a user agent matches one of the strings specified for the device.
+Using the :ref:`DEVICE_USER_AGENTS` setting, Yacms simply prefixes any referenced template path with the device specific sub-directory name if a user agent matches one of the strings specified for the device.
 For example if a user agent matches the ``mobile`` device set of templates,